mThanuj/nptel-social-networks-notes/README.md

 - Only two sides will be present when fighting.
 - When another is added, they will be forced to choose a side.
-- Onlt two structurally balanced states are possible:
+- Only two structurally balanced states are possible:
   - All positives.
   - Positive- Negative -Positive.

-### Linear Threshold Model

-- It captures the diffusion of information in a social network.
-- Each node has a threshold.
-- When the number of neighbors that are active exceeds the threshold, the node becomes active.

 ### Principle of Repeated Improvement